 Wood products - production and trade

-21.6% of the EU’s roundwood production in 2016 was used as fuelwood, the rest was industrial roundwood used for sawnwood and veneers, pulp and paper production.
+23% of the EU-27’s roundwood production in 2018 was used as fuelwood; the rest was used for sawnwood and veneers, pulp and paper production.

-In 2015 about 420 000 enterprises were active in wood-based industries across the EU-28; they represented 20 % of manufacturing enterprises across the EU-28.
+In 2018, about 401 000 enterprises were active in wood-based industries across the EU, representing 20% of EU manufacturing enterprises.

-This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" and other publications are based on.
+This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" is based on.
 It presents statistics on production and trade in wood products in the European Union (EU).

-The European Union (EU) accounts for approximately 5 % of the world’s forests and contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
-Apart from the forests' ecological value and impact on the EU landscape, the forest sector is also an economic resource.
-This article presents indicators on the volume of roundwood and sawnwood production as well on the performance and employment of the EU's wood-based industries.
-The last part of the article covers figures on international trade in timber, and in particular tropical wood.
+The EU accounts for approximately 5 % of the world’s forests and, contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
+Apart from the forests' ecological value, their role as an essential element in European landscape and their importance for some non-economic uses, such as recreation, forests are also an economic resource.
+This article presents indicators on the volume of roundwood and sawnwood production as well as on the performance and employment of the EU's wood-based industries.
+The last part of the article covers figures on international trade in timber and, in particular, tropical wood.

 Primary wood products

-The total output of sawnwood across the EU-28 was approximately 100 (106 in 2016) million m3 per year from 2010 to 2016, some 5 % lower than in 2005.
-The situation has now returned to the average production level of the years preceding the crisis.
-Germany and Sweden were the EU’s leading sawnwood producers, regularly accounting for approximately 21 % and 17 % of the EU-28 total output over the past few years (see Table 3).
+The total output of sawnwood across the EU-27 was approximately 100 million m3 per year from 2010 to 2018, reaching 109 million m3 in 2018.
+Germany and Sweden were the EU’s leading sawnwood producers in 2018, accounting for approximately 21 % and 17 % of the EU-27 total sawnwood output, respectively (Figure 4).

 The EU’s wood-based industries cover a range of downstream activities, including woodworking industries, large parts of the furniture industry, pulp and paper manufacturing and converting industries, and the printing industry.
-Together, some 420 000 enterprises were active in wood-based industries across the EU-28; they represented one in five (20.0 %) manufacturing enterprises across the EU-28, highlighting that - with the exception of pulp and paper manufacturing that is characterised by economies of scale - many wood-based industries had a relatively high number of small or medium-sized enterprises.
+Together, some 401 000 enterprises were active in wood-based industries across the EU-27 in 2018; they represented one in five (20.0 %) manufacturing enterprises across the EU-27, highlighting that - with the exception of pulp and paper manufacturing that is characterised by economies of scale - many wood-based industries had a relatively high number of small or medium-sized enterprises.

-A longer time series and fresher data are available for employment within three of the wood-based industries.
-Across the EU-28, manufacturing employment fell by 15.7 % during the 2000–16 period, while the largest losses among the three wood-based industries shown in Figure 2 were recorded for furniture manufacturing (28.0 % fewer persons employed).
-Pulp, paper and paper products was less affected (21.9 % reduction in employment during the 2000–16 period), while employment in manufacturing of wood products dropped by 24.8 %.
-The forestry and logging industry had an employment decrease only of 3.6 % from 2004 to 2015.
-This may be explained by the ever-present need to manage forests and the increasing demand for fuelwood.
+A longer time series and more recent data are available for employment for three of the four wood-based industries.
+Across the EU-27, manufacturing employment fell by 10 % between 2000 and 2018, while the largest losses among the three wood-based industries shown in Figure 5 were recorded for furniture manufacturing (26 % fewer persons employed).
+Pulp, paper and paper products was less affected (18 % reduction in employment during the 2000–2018 period), while employment in manufacturing of wood products dropped by 25 % between 2000 and 2018.
+In comparison, the forestry and logging industry had a decrease in employment of less than 3 % from 2000 to 2017.

 Tropical wood imports to the EU